gridaco/vscode/CONTRIBUTING.md

 vsce publish minor
 ```

+## Tips (that no one tells you)

+- updating the .env variables requires the /dist to be cleared, build from scratch. - restarting the debugging is not enough.
+- to access the `process.env`, you need to **fully** specify the variable to read the value, so the value will be included in the bundle. - `console.log(process.env)` won't print your custom variable unless it is explicityly referenced.

 ## Development references

 Here you can find all the real world vscode extension examples by microsoft. - https://github.com/microsoft/vscode-extension-samples